All of the Types of Contact Lenses Explained By WebEyeCare

 Custom Contact Lenses

-Custom contact lenses are tailor-made to meet specific individual needs of clearer vision and comfort.
+Custom contact lenses are tailor-made to meet specific individual needs for clearer vision and comfort.

 Scleral Lenses

-Scleral lenses are specialized lenses made from gas-permeable materials and designed to treat eye-related conditions like keratoconus, dry eye, post-surgical complications and help people who have trouble using contact lenses due to an altered cornea.
+Scleral lenses are specialized lenses made from gas-permeable materials and designed to treat eye-related conditions like keratoconus, dry eye, and post-surgical complications, or to help people who have trouble using contact lenses due to an altered cornea.
 Since they do not touch the eye, scleral lenses rest on the sclera (the white part of the eye) and are technically not contact lenses.

-The space between the back of the scleral lens and the corneal surface contains sterile saline fluid that hydrates the eye, fills in corneal irregularities, and provides a perfectly rounded eye surface leading to clear vision.
+The space between the back of the scleral lens and the corneal surface contains sterile saline fluid that hydrates the eye, fills in corneal irregularities, and provides a perfectly rounded eye surface leading to clear vision overall.

 Myopia Control Contact Lenses